About Sedona Mago

 We offer a variety of mindful and spiritual-based programs designed to awaken your abilities to connect, grow, and heal from within.
 Our programs teach self-transformation and enlightenment from ancient principles – about energy to mind mastery at the intersections of personal awakening and cognitive psychology – for you to uncover the power of your true self.

-At each Center, you’ll learn how to experience a well-rounded, fully centered life using a combination of ancient Asian wisdom, energy healing, and personal development to solve daily, modern-day concerns.
+Through these classes, you’ll learn how to experience a well-rounded, fully centered life using a combination of ancient Asian wisdom, energy healing, and personal development to solve daily, modern-day concerns.

 Mago’s Healing Campus

 Every inch of our 173-acres was lovingly developed to hold space for your healing, spiritual elevation, and physical restoration.
 We strongly believe in the intrinsic value of connecting to nature as a way to recharge.
 We invite you to take a hike along our beautiful pathways lined with sage and sparkling crystal powders from the surrounding ancient healing red rocks.
 Go out for a stroll along one of our three labyrinths, stop by one of our many sacred energy vortexes, or our 120 Steps for a moment of reflection and connection.
 Sit and meditate on the banks of our soothing lake surrounded by a healing garden sprinkled with Willow and Juniper trees.
 Cool off in our outdoor swimming pool or jacuzzi and watch the Milkyway at night.
 Visit our herbal gardens and dine on our delicious pescatarian and vegetarian cuisine made with locally sourced produce.
 Relax inside one of our 95 minimalist-designed casitas for a soothing night’s rest and quiet reflection.
 Whether you join us solo, or are a part of a group, one thing we can guarantee, you’ll always find more opportunities to breathe, heal and, just be, at Mago.